-- 1/4 teaspoon capers, drained and chopped
+1/4 teaspoon capers, drained and chopped

 - Place salmon on a baking sheet coated with cooking spray; sprinkle with 1/8 teaspoon pepper.
 Bake, uncovered, at 350° for 14-17 minutes or until fish flakes easily with a fork.
 Cool slightly; remove skin, if necessary.
 Transfer salmon to a shallow dish; refrigerate, covered, for 2 hours or until chilled.

 - In a large skillet, heat oil over medium-high heat.
-Add onion; cook and stir onion until tender.
+Add onion; cook and stir until tender.
 Stir in parsley.

-- In a large bowl, combine 1/2 cup bread crumbs, mayonnaise, lemon juice, salt, remaining pepper and onion mixture; if desired, add pepper sauce.
+- In a large bowl, combine 1/2 cup bread crumbs, mayonnaise, lemon juice, salt, remaining pepper and the onion mixture; if desired, add pepper sauce.
 Flake salmon; add to bread crumb mixture, mixing lightly.
 Shape into eight 2-1/2-in. patties.

 - Place egg whites and remaining bread crumbs in separate shallow bowls.
 Dip salmon patties in egg whites, then roll in crumbs to coat.
 Place on a baking sheet coated with cooking spray.
 Spritz tops with cooking spray.
 Bake, uncovered, at 425° for 14-17 minutes or until golden brown.

 - In a small bowl, mix sauce ingredients; serve with salmon cakes.